 MT: De Blasio wants to raise taxes on those making more than half a million dollars to pay for pre-K and after-school.
 Tell me exactly what’s wrong with that.

-HW: We’re already the highest-taxed jurisdiction at the high end in the country.2 People who live here are already making a decision that says, “It’s more expensive for me to live here then anywhere else, and I’m willing to pay that price.”
+HW: We’re already the highest-taxed jurisdiction at the high end in the country.2 eople who live here are already making a decision that says, “It’s more expensive for me to live here then anywhere else, and I’m willing to pay that price.”
 What changes that?
-You can raise the price, and people could decide it’s not worth it anymore.
+You can raise the price, and people could decide it’s not worth it.
 Or it could be because crime goes up or it becomes dirtier.
-Or both of those things could happen.
-A combination of things could really have an impact.
+Or both of those things could happen. combination of things could really have an impact.

-MT: You say people might leave.
-And you imply that you would rather have those less-affluent people leave than have the people making more than $500,000 leave.
-Why?
+MT: ou say people might leave. you rather have those less-affluent people leave than have the people $500,000 leave?

 HW: Well Mike Bloomberg is very far from that.